 Scripps Research

-Science Changing Lives
+Science Changing Life

 Intracellular vesicular transport is essential for nearly all aspects of cellular physiology and plays a central role in the regulation of cellular homeostasis, cell division and immunity.
 The processes regulated by vesicular transport studied in my laboratory include autophagy, exocytosis, cytokine secretion, phagocytosis, nucleic acid sensing, neutrophil extracellular trap formation and lysosomal function.
 Molecular mechanisms studied in my laboratory are associated with human diseases including inflammation in the setting of coronary artery disease, lysosomal storage disorders and autoimmunity.